RabchikEngineer/getcource_downloader/README.md

 4. Get your videos from the `videos` directory

+## 2. Automatically gather playlist files

+1. Set up your browser proxy settings to `127.0.0.1:8080`\
+(you can change that in the `proxy.sh` file)

+2. Start the `proxy.sh` script in the terminal

+3. Browse the pages, and start playing the video on each.\
+the files will appear directly in the `links` directory

+4. If not, check for the match URLs in `proxy_interceptor.py`

-## 2. Current issues and notes
+## 3. Current issues and notes

 1. Since video is downloaded by chunks, each chunk may cause data loss.\
 As a result we have randomly appeared distortions.
 It appears on +- 20% of chunk's junctions

-3. We still have to download the M3U files by hands from the browser console\
+2. ~~We still have to download the M3U files by hands from the browser console\
-Improvements are encouraged
+Improvements are encouraged~~\
+partially works, but improvements about recognition of lesson name are required